A comprehensive understanding of MVPs and other acronyms such as POC etc.

 Creating a product slice-by-slice means that you will always have a working product ready for the market and within your budget.

 An MVP (minimum viable product) is usually the first vertical slice of your product that can be released to the market for external testing.
 Feedback and data on how the MVP is used (or not) is extremely useful in deciding what should be in the next product slice and why.

 Moonlight Labs asked us to work with their client, BitDiscovery - an inventory service, which allows companies to monitor and secure their digital assets.
 They already had one development team working on their core product, but needed another to improve internal admin controls for their managers.

-Taking an agile approach, we broke down their requirements and prioritised the backlog to ensure that the most important functions were built out first, and tested with real users.
-Their managers loved it and so we started work on another epic (an overarching theme in agile), to assist in white-labelling their solution for other organisations.
-Here we helped identify and provide enough functionality to fulfil the needs of their first white-label client, rather than building an all-encompassing solution from the start.
+Taking an Agile approach, we broke down their requirements and prioritized the backlog to ensure that the most important functions were built out first, and tested with real users.
+Their managers loved it and so we started work on another epic (an overarching theme in agile), to assist in white-labelling their solution for other organizations.
+Here we helped identify and provide enough functionality to fulfill the needs of their first white-label client, rather than building an all-encompassing solution from the start.
 This was a great way to test the business model with minimum outlay.

 Being Agile means constantly updating design and development priorities in line with the client’s core business objectives.
 Sometimes, this means pushing a client to make hard choices, but the result is always better and they’re glad we helped them to do it.